daniel-frak/keycloak-user-migration/README.md

 ### Configuration

+1. Run `mvn clean package` in the repository root
-1. Navigate to `./docker`
+2. Navigate to `./docker`
-2. Execute `docker-compose up`
+3. Execute `docker-compose up`
-3. Open [http://localhost:8024/auth/admin/](http://localhost:8024/auth/admin/) in a browser
+4. Open [http://localhost:8024/auth/admin/](http://localhost:8024/auth/admin/) in a browser
-4. Log in with the credentials:
+5. Log in with the credentials:

 * User: `admin`
 * Password: `admin`

-5. Navigate to "User federation":
+6. Navigate to "User federation":

 ![Sidebar](readme-images/sidebar.png)

-6. Choose "User migration using a REST client" from the "Add provider..." dropdown:
+7. Choose "User migration using a REST client" from the "Add provider..." dropdown:

 ![User federation dropdown](readme-images/user-federation.png)

-7. Provide the legacy system endpoint URI in the "Rest client URI" field.
+8. Provide the legacy system endpoint URI in the "Rest client URI" field.
 For the provided example legacy app the correct value is: `http://legacy-system-example:8080/user-migration-support`:

 ![Rest client URI input for the provided example](readme-images/field-rest-client-uri-for-example-app.png)

-8. Click "save":
+9. Click "save":

 ![Save button](readme-images/save_btn.png)